EYE Investors Have Opportunity - GuruFocus.com

 PR Newswire

-LOS ANGELES, Feb.
-21, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against National Vision Holdings, Inc. ("National Vision" or the "Company") (NASDAQ: EYE).
+BENSALEM, Pa., Feb.
+22, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against National Vision Holdings, Inc. ("National Vision" or the "Company") (NASDAQ: EYE).

 Class Period: May 13, 2021 – May 9, 2022